 Focaccia Garden scape.

-How to Make a Focaccia Bread Art
+How to Make Focaccia Bread Art

 Pictured above is my “Ode to Spring” (🤣) Focaccia Bread Art (or Garden Scape).
 As noted above, the key with adding toppings is to slick them lightly with olive oil to ensure they don’t completely char.
 Keep in mind that some items will char, and a little charring is not a bad thing.